apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 If the wrong endpoint is used, the request may fail.
 This may be reported as a 301/redirect error, or as a 400 Bad Request.

-### Improving S3A Upload Performance/Reducing Delays
+### Improving S3A Upload Performance

 Because of the nature of the S3 object store, data written to an S3A `OutputStream` is not written incrementally —instead, by default, it is buffered to disk until the stream is closed in its `close()` method.

-This has time implications:
+This can make output slow:

 * The execution time for `OutputStream.close()` is proportional to the amount of data buffered and inversely proportional to the bandwidth.
 That is `O(data/bandwidth)`.